-Once you have rate limits in place, these limits will control the responses when you make authorization request calls to 3scale’s backend.
+Once you have rate limits in place, these limits will control the responses a developer receives when they make authorization request calls to 3scale’s backend.

-When you are finished with setting all the limits you want, you should make sure to save your changes with “update application”.
+When you’re finished setting the limits you want, make sure to save your changes by clicking “Update Application plan”.

 Now that you have your rate limits defined, the following will happen:

-Besides setting rate limits, you can also set variable pricing rules for the same metrics: Provision paid plans
+Besides setting rate limits, you can also set variable pricing rules for the same metrics -- see provision paid plans

-Note also that the procedure involves several approval steps – so please allow plenty of time (we recommend 2 weeks) to initiate the change before it is required.
+This process involves several approval steps, so please allow plenty of time (we recommend 2 weeks) to initiate the change before you need it to be done.

-At the end of this how to you will have changed the URL of your portal to a new location under your own company domain name so that you can publicize it under your own brand.
+At the end of this tutorial, you’ll have changed the URL of your Developer Portal to a new location under your own company domain name.

 CNAME developer.mydomain.com pointing to mydomain.3scale.net